MrAlias/ssh/README.md

 ##### `ssh::server::use_privilege_separation`

 Specifies whether the OpenSSH server separates privileges by creating an unprivileged child process to deal with incoming network traffic.
+After successful authentication, another process will be created that has the privilege of the authenticated user.
+The goal of privilege separation is to prevent privilege escalation by containing any corruption within the unprivileged processes.

-Defaults to `true`.
+Valid values are: `'yes'`, `'no'`, and `'sandbox'`.
+If set to `'sandbox'` then the pre-authentication unprivileged process is subject to additional restrictions.

 ##### `ssh::server::key_regeneration_interval`